Docker Tutorial on Real-World Examples

 A symbol of Docker.

-What is more, it allows for running several containers at once using a single Docker.
+The beauty of it is the ability to run several containers at once using a single Docker.
 No mess up with masses of programs.
-Anyway, you can make your Docker list containers that you have.
-Likewise you can even make your Docker remove all containers.
+Anyway, you can make your Docker list containers that you have or even make your Docker remove all containers.
 Like any other program, it supports all the basic functions and commands.

 Docker Image vs Container

-Two the most basic things you come across when using Docker are Image and Container.
+Two of the most basic things you come across when using Docker are Image and Container.
 If a container appears to be more or less clear, an image needs some explanation.
 In general, a Docker image is a set of layers that serve for code execution in a Docker container.
-In other words, it is a template for running your containers.
-With it you can have a number of them based on a single image.
+It is a template for running your containers, so you can have a number of them based on a single image.

-An image comprises a Docker file, system libraries, dependencies, tools, and settings.
-These building blocks are important for running Docker itself.
+An image comprises a Docker file, system libraries, dependencies, tools, and settings that are important for running Docker itself.
 It is based on the OS kernel and most often it is Linux or Windows.
-Along with a Docker Windows container, you can have a Docker image for any OS as well.
+Along with a Docker Windows container, for example, you can have a Docker image for any OS as well.

 Creating a Docker Container

 To use a container, it is good to create it at first.
-Let’s have another analogy for better understanding.
-All in all, the process of making a container somehow reminds of a layer cake.
-So we will use this idea and see “container baking” from the inside.
+But, then, let’s have another analogy for better understanding.
+Overall, making a container somehow reminds us of a layer cake, so we will use this idea and see “container baking” from the inside.

 Your potential result.